How to Spend a Perfect Artsy Traveler Day in Athens

 Eiffel Tower in Paris

-Here’s my take on how to spend A Perfect Artsy Traveler Day in Paris.
 See what you think, and if it gives you ideas for planning your perfect Artsy Traveler day.

 Preparation

-Thus equipped, I’m ready to go.
+Thus equipped, you’re ready to go.

 When I travel, I love to get up early and spend an hour or two wandering around my neighborhood before stopping in a café for a light breakfast.
 In Paris, I generally stay somewhere close to the Seine on the Left Bank and so that’s where I’ll start.